 You may not be able to find a dental plan that covers conditions that exist before you enrolled.
 If that’s the case, you will have to pay any ongoing treatment costs out of pocket.

 Read your dental policy closely to see whether your procedure is covered.
-Call your insurance company if you have questions.
+Call your insurance company if you have any questions.

 If you need a major procedure, you can ask your dentist to submit a pre-treatment estimate.
 This will help you know what you’ll likely owe after any coinsurance, deductible, and policy maximum.